TCU vs. Georgetown College Basketball Predictions & Picks - December 2

 TCU Performance Insights

-- The Horned Frogs outscore opponents by 29.7 points per game (scoring 93.0 points per game to rank fourth in college basketball while giving up 63.3 per contest to rank 34th in college basketball) and have a +178 scoring differential overall.
+- The Horned Frogs' +178 scoring differential (outscoring opponents by 29.7 points per game) is a result of scoring 93.0 points per game (third in college basketball) while giving up 63.3 per outing (36th in college basketball).

-- TCU wins the rebound battle by 11.5 boards on average.
-It collects 37.0 rebounds per game, which ranks 54th in college basketball, while its opponents grab 25.5 per outing.
+- TCU averages 37.0 rebounds per game (54th in college basketball) while conceding 25.5 per outing to its opponents.
+It outrebounds opponents by 11.5 boards per game.

-- TCU knocks down 1.3 more threes per game than the opposition, 6.5 (257th in college basketball) compared to its opponents' 5.2.

-- The Horned Frogs average 109.4 points per 100 possessions on offense (11th in college basketball), and give up 74.5 points per 100 possessions (sixth in college basketball).
+- The Horned Frogs' 109.4 points per 100 possessions on offense rank ninth in college basketball, and the 74.5 points they allow per 100 possessions rank fifth in college basketball.

-- TCU wins the turnover battle by 5.6 per game, committing 12.7 (232nd in college basketball) while its opponents average 18.3.
+- TCU has won the turnover battle on average this season, committing 12.7 per game (233rd in college basketball play) while forcing 18.3 (third in college basketball).

 Georgetown Performance Insights

-- The Hoyas' +50 scoring differential (outscoring opponents by 7.1 points per game) is a result of putting up 78.4 points per game (111th in college basketball) while giving up 71.3 per contest (187th in college basketball).
+- The Hoyas are outscoring opponents by 7.1 points per game, with a +50 scoring differential overall.
+They put up 78.4 points per game (110th in college basketball) and allow 71.3 per outing (188th in college basketball).

 - Georgetown wins the rebound battle by an average of 4.5 boards.
-It grabs 36.1 rebounds per game (74th in college basketball) compared to its opponents' 31.6.
+It records 36.1 rebounds per game (74th in college basketball) compared to its opponents' 31.6.

-- Georgetown knocks down 3.0 more threes per game than the opposition, 9.1 (56th in college basketball) compared to its opponents' 6.1.
+- Georgetown makes 9.1 three-pointers per game (58th in college basketball), 3.0 more than its opponents.

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.